 Fitness and Training

-Athletic Body in Balance by Gray Cook – a mist read for all coaches, this is the basis for the Functional Movement screen
+Athletic Body in Balance by Gray Cook – a mist read for all coaches, foundational book for Functional Movement Screen and progressions

-Overcoming Gravity by Steven Low – my favourite book on gymnastics of all time
+Overcoming Gravity by Steven Low – my favourite book on gymnastics.

 Master the Kettlebell by Max Shank – a good book of basic kettlebell techniques and workouts with nice photos and explanations.

-Books on Kettlebell Training by Taco Fleur – Great Girevoy style kettlebell technique books,.
-Taco likes taking his kettlebells around the world and has a very informative and fun YouTube channel as well.
+Books on Kettlebell Training by Taco Fleur Girevoy style kettlebell technique books.
+Taco likes taking his kettlebells around the world and has a very informative YouTube channel as well.

 ‘The Naked Warrior’ by Pavel – bodyweight training basics